SUSE-Cloud/socok8s/doc/source/operations.rst

    systemctl --now disable transactional-update.timer

-Run the following if you only want to override once a week, instead of daily:
+If you want to override once a week, instead of daily, run the following:

 .. code-block:: console